-Section 1 - The officers of the IRAC shall consist of a Chairperson, Vice-Chairperson, Agency Vice-Chairperson, an Executive Secretary, and an Assistant Executive Secretary.
-The officers of subcommittees shall consist of a Chairperson, Vice-Chairperson, and a Secretary.
-The officers of ad hoc groups shall consist of a Convener (and, if necessary, a Vice-Convener or Co-Convener) and a Secretary.
+Section 1 - The officers of the IRAC shall consist of a Chairperson, Vice Chairperson, an Executive Secretary, and an Assistant Executive Secretary.
+The officers of subcommittees shall consist of a Chairperson, Vice Chairperson, and a Secretary.
+The officers of ad hoc groups shall consist of a Convener (and if necessary a co-Convener) and a Secretary.

-Section 2 - NTIA will appoint officers of the IRAC, its subcommittees and ad hoc groups, except for the Agency Vice-Chairperson.
+Section 2 - The officers of the IRAC, its subcommittees and ad hoc groups, shall be appointed by the NTIA.